-A deceptively ripe avocado can ruin a perfectly good lunch of avocado toast (unless you're Chip Gaines, of course).
-Waiting for avocados to ripen when all the other guacamole ingredients are ready to roll, can be a painstaking experience too.
-And what happens when you have the ring and you're all ready to propose but your avocado-box isn't ready yet!?
+A deceptively ripe avocado can ruin a perfectly good lunch of avocado toast.
+But waiting for avocados to ripen when all of the other guacamole ingredients are ready to roll can be a painstaking experience, too.

-Luckily, avocados in all their light green, fleshy glory can be as little as minutes away thanks to the five "Bs" of the perfect avocado.
+Luckily, avocados in all their light-green, fleshy glory can be just minutes away, thanks to the five Bs of achieving the perfect avocado:

-When a hankering for a good avocado hits, the best thing to do is buy it ripe and ready.
-A giant pile of green to brown bulbs at the market can be overwhelming.
-Not to worry, it's easy to find the right kind of ripe.
-First, check the color (most avocado varieties are best at their darkest, nearly black shade).
+When a hankering for a good avocado hits, truly the best thing to do is buy it ripe and ready.
+A giant pile of green-to-brown bulbs at the market can be overwhelming.
+But not to worry, it's easy to find the right kind of ripe.
+First, check the color (most avocado varieties are best at their darkest, nearly green-black shade).
 Then, hold the avocado in the palm of your hand and squeeze gently to check if it's soft but slightly firm (throw those mush balls back).
-Finally, pluck its stem off to make sure it's green, not brown underneath.
+Finally, pluck its stem off to make sure it's green, not brown, underneath.

 2. Brown bag them.